alxgarci/MediaHook/README.md

 MediaHook is an automated webhook system that integrates **Sonarr**, **Radarr**, **Overseerr**, and **qBittorrent** to automatically manage media downloads and hard drive available space with Telegram notifications.

+This is just a 'pro' version of what i've been using for more than a year, as I needed it.

 ## Features

 - Set a space threshold, and if reached or over it will delete content to get over it after importing or upgrading any movie/episode.